"

-Swine, SRC and poultry lameness
+Swine, SRC, and poultry musculoskeletal disorders

 Limb amputations